oseiskar/webgl-raytracer/README.md

 methods, material models, cameras and data structures may be used.

-Utilizes my [glsl-bench](https://github.com/oseiskar/glsl-bench) library (included as a submodule) & TWGL for the WebGL oilerplate, for example, everything not related to "worlds with two triangles".
+Utilizes my [glsl-bench](https://github.com/oseiskar/glsl-bench) library (included as a submodule) & TWGL for the WebGL boilerplate, for example, everything not related to "worlds with two triangles".

 ![img](https://oseiskar.github.io/img/webgl-raytracer.png)